Okay, so Thanksgiving is soon to come and soon to be gone. How will you do? Will you eat healthfully or will you find yourself eating to oblivion?

 So, get present.
 Refuse to think about what needs to be done next, or what you already did—rather stay in the now.
 Stay present with each breath in and out.
 Stay present to the sounds of birds singing and the whispers of the wind as it folds through the trees out your window.
 Be here…live now.

 How will you handle Thanksgiving and the holidays that are now upon us?
+How can you gather with your loved ones in a safe environment?
+Did you think about zooming with your loved ones?
 What about the leftovers?
 What will you do differently?

 You can leave a comment by scrolling down to the section that says leave a reply.
 I look forward to hearing from you!